MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 Now that we've identified what can be done using the build tools, let's see how you might apply these tools to your build and release pipelines.
 A conceptual overview is shown below.
-Let's see some details of the pipeline implementation using the build tool tasks in the sub-sections that follow.
+Let's view some details of the pipeline implementation using the build tool tasks in the sub-sections that follow.

 To learn more about creating these pipelines and actually do hands-on pipeline authoring using the Microsoft Power Platform Build Tools, complete the build tools [labs](https://github.com/microsoft/PowerApps-Samples/tree/master/build-tools),